-As we previously mentioned, your dog isn't exactly able to speak to you, but a lot can be said for their poop.
+As we mentioned previously, your dog isn't exactly able to speak to you, but a lot can be learned from their poop.

 This article is geared towards the causes and treatment of diarrhea.
-However, diarrhea isn't the only poop that you'll see as a dog owner.
+However, diarrhea isn't the only unusual type of poop that you may see as a dog owner.